SimoneFiorellino/ADM-HW2/results.md

 # considerations about results #

 **all the analysis made in the main file can give useful insights to improve store performance.
- In the following lists are given some insights related to obtained results in each research question:**
+ In the following lists, some advice is given relatively to results in each research question:**

 ## RQ1 ##